Sarah McLachlan Biography

 third career Grammy Award, for Best Female Pop Vocal (1999).

-“Up until that point, I had managed to live my career rather
+until that point, I had managed to live my career rather quietly.

-quietly.
-I wasn’t in the tabloids—I still am not for
+I wasn’t in the tabloids—I still am not for the most part,

-the most part, thankfully.
-It was Lilith Fair that catapulted me
+thankfully.
+It was Lilith Fair that catapulted me into a different

-into a different stratosphere as far as the media frenzy and public
+stratosphere as far as the media frenzy and public knowledge.

-“And really, at the time, it seemed like ‘Okay, this
+really, at the time, it seemed like ‘Okay, this feels right,

-feels right, I can manage this now’—whereas if that had
+I can manage this now’—whereas if that had happened six

-happened six or seven years previous, I don’t think I would
+or seven years previous, I don’t think I would have been anywhere

 released in 2003, reached 2X-platinum status and received two Grammy

-made what Jon Pareles, writing in the New York Times, called “a
+what Jon Pareles, writing in the New York Times, called “a modestly

-modestly brilliant gesture: it stacks up budget items for a typical
+brilliant gesture: it stacks up budget items for a typical clip against

 bicycles, housing, education, medicine…The contrast between